Location Guide

 Retail

-Shoppers will no doubt already be aware of the retail therapy on offer in Chester, Liverpool and Manchester – all with bustling highstreets and purpose built retail and leisure parks where even an ardent shopaholic should find satisfaction.
+Shoppers will no doubt already be aware of the retail therapy on offer in Chester, Liverpool and Manchester – all with bustling highstreets and purpose-built retail and leisure parks where even an ardent shopaholic should find satisfaction.
 However, Pensby is also located within ten miles of half a dozen retail parks on the Wirral, so there’s a slightly more leisurely dose of retail therapy closer to home if needs be.

-Birkenhead has both the Rock Retail Park and Pyramid Centre, Bromborough has The Croft Retail and Leisure Park, and there are also the JunctionONE retail park in Bidston and Coliseum Shopping Park in Ellesmere Port.
+Birkenhead has both the Rock Retail Park and Pyramid Centre, Bromborough has The Croft Retail and Leisure Park, and there is also the JunctionONE retail park in Bidston and Coliseum Shopping Park in Ellesmere Port.

 Supermarkets

 Pensby has access to the standard range of chain supermarkets and is within a short drive of larger Tesco and Aldi stores.
 However, there is also a selection of independent stores in the surrounding area.
-There’s the Hoylake Pantry, a zero waste store selling wholefoods and plastic free refills, as well as Vineyard Farm in Bromborough and Claremont Farm in Bebington, both of which offer sustainable, locally sourced fresh produce.
+There’s the Hoylake Pantry, a zero waste store selling wholefoods and plastic-free refills, as well as Vineyard Farm in Bromborough and Claremont Farm in Bebington, both of which offer sustainable, locally sourced fresh produce.

 There are also independent butchers and grocers around the village which offer sustainable meat and produce – meaning Pensby residents can choose their favourite brands, or take home something special as a treat.